lstmemery/academic-kickstart-1/content/project/pommerman.md

 tags = []

 # Project summary to display on homepage.
-summary = "Pommerman is stylistically similar to Bomberman, the famous game from Nintendo.
+summary = "Pommerman is stylistically similar to Bomberman, the famous game from Hudson Soft.
 I am currently in a team competing to create the best multi-agent reinforcement learning models for Pommerman.
 I will release code after the competition ends."

 # Optional image to display on homepage.
 image_preview = "project/pommerman/pommerman.gif"